lightningrodlabs/acorn/README.md

+# Acorn
-# Acorn - built with Holochain
+## the State-of-Affairs Project Management software - built with Holochain

 ### _Acorn is in alpha testing_